shah-zeb-naveed/data-structures-and-algorithms/README.md

   -   xor of number with 0 is itself. xor of number with itself is 0/
     - &amp-ing with 1 or 0 might help
     - to retrieve the right-most bit in an integer n, one could either apply the modulo operation (i.e. n % 2) or the bit AND operation (i.e. n &amp 1)
+    - Observe patterns.
+Start with XOR, AND, NOT, Extracting last bits, shifting bits, settings bits
+    - mod % 2 to extract last bit, >> to shift
+    - Adding two nums: (either do masking instead of this or do leetcode premium to find its answer)
+      - Convert 8 usecases to two
+      - Simplify problem down to two cases: sum or subtraction of two positive integers: **x + y , and x-y where x > y.** Save down the sign of the result.
+      - If one has to compute the sum:
+      - While carry is nonzero: y != 0:
+      - Current answer without carry is XOR of x and y: answer = x^y.
+      - **Current carry is left-shifted AND of x and y: carry = (x &amp y) << 1.**
+      - Job is done, prepare the next loop: x = answer, y = carry.
+      - Return x  sign.
+      - If one has to compute the difference:
+      - While borrow is nonzero: y != 0:
+      - Current answer without borrow is XOR of x and y: answer = x^y.
+      - **Current borrow is left-shifted AND of NOT x and y: borrow = ((~x) &amp y) << 1.**
+      - Job is done, prepare the next loop: x = answer, y = borrow.
+      - Return x  sign.
+- **c = a + (~b) Difference of two integers using two's complement**

 **Trees:**:
   - If a binary tree is balanced, depth first search traversal might only be log(n) space complexity